2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 The St. Peter's Basilica in Vatican City, Rome, Italy

-🔥 Top Tip: If you visit the Vatican with a guided tour, you can get from the Sistine Chapel to St. Peter’s Basilica in just 2 minutes using a restricted passageway.
-If you visit individually, though, you’ll have to exit the Vatican Museums, walk for 20 minutes to St. Peter’s Basilica, and then stand in a long line to enter.
+🔥 Top Tip: If you visit the Vatican with a guided tour, you can get from the Sistine Chapel to St. Peter’s Basilica in just 2 minutes using a passageway reserved for group tours.
+If you visit on your own, you’ll have to exit the Vatican Museums, walk for 20 mins to St. Peter’s Basilica, and then stand in a long line (that can take hours) to enter.

 Don’t leave St. Peter’s Basilica without climbing to the top of its dome (cupola).
 Do this climb before you explore the basilica (and as early as you can) to avoid the mid-day heat and the long lines that will form later in the day.